FundTokens/FundTokens.Contracts/docs/02-CONTRACT_SPECIFICATIONS.md

 #### `mint()`

-Mints the Fund contract instance for outflow (redemption) operations.

-This creates the fund token manager that controls token accounting and redemption capabilities.
+Mints outflow threads to a fund's transaction manager

 **Validation** (mintOutflow):
 1. Input at [activeInputIndex - 2] must be validator contract (sequence control)